blockchyp/developer-docs/docs/rest-api/gateway/index.rst

 BlockChyp consists of two REST API's: the small API that runs on every BlockChyp payment terminal and the Gateway API.

-The BlockChyp Gateway was designed to be pretty simple.
+Like everything in BlockChyp, the Gateway was designed to be simple.
 With a few exceptions, the concepts should be familiar to anyone who's done a previous payment gateway implementation.